Delhi High Court steps in to strike down the arbitrary action of India’s telecom regulator TRAI

 Our Comments

 The Delhi High Court’s decision is a bold one as it has stepped in and prevented the TRAI from exploiting its position as a regulator and taking arbitrary decisions.
-Moreover, in advising MITS in the dispute, Majmudar & Partners’ senior partner, Mr. Neerav Merchant, deftly handled MITS’ needs, persistently presented its stand and successfully overcame the numerous obstacles which accompany the pursuit of any dispute against a regulatory body in India.
+Moreover, in advising MITS in the dispute, the team at Majmudar & Partners deftly handled MITS’ needs, persistently presented its stand and successfully overcame the numerous obstacles which accompany the pursuit of any dispute against a regulatory body in India.
 This ruling is, therefore, a tremendous success for India’s judiciary, and sends a strong message that India’s regulators cannot act arbitrarily and unilaterally to the detriment of private parties.

 Please let us know if you need any clarifications or details.